 Nice dormers give a roof an architectural look and make it pretty.
 These dormers jut out over the top, but they don’t come to the front of the roof.
 So gutter companies will add gutters to the ends of them.

 They don’t want to have ugly downspouts, so they do what’s called a gutter cutback.
 They run the gutter back toward the roof and cut the back of the gutter off.
 When it rains, the water runs down the dormer, hits the gutter, and then runs back.
 It’s supposed to run back down the roof.
 This can cause some serious problems.

-First, it makes the water run the wrong direction.
+First, it makes the water run in the wrong direction.
 If it’s hard enough, it can actually run up the roof slightly, before it comes back down.
-We don’t want water to go up on your roof.
+We don’t want the water to go up on your roof.
 We want it to come down.
 The other thing that happens is they start to build up a bunch of debris.
 Homeowners can’t get to that upper dormer.
 They’ll clean all the lower gutters, but they won’t touch the dormer gutters.
-They fill full of slime, dirt and debris.
+They fill full of slime, dirt, and debris.